sfigg/commercialization-public/test/hlk/getstarted/step-6-select-and-run-tests.md

 You can save an existing collection of tests as a playlist by choosing **Save Selected As Playlist**.

+>[!IMPORTANT]
-**Important**  When using an official playlist, you must use the version of the playlist that matches the version of the kit you are using.
+>  When using an official playlist, you must use the version of the playlist that matches the version of the kit you are using.
 For example, if using version 1607 of the HLK, you must also use version 1607 of the playlist.

 ## <span id="Running_a_test"></span><span id="running_a_test"></span><span id="RUNNING_A_TEST"></span>Running a test

+>[!NOTE]
-**Note**  If using a playlist, be sure to load it before following these steps.
+>  If using a playlist, be sure to load it before following these steps.